stefna/codestyle/README.md

 ### StaticSniff

-Now enforces closures to be static/nonstatc based on if they need it (`$this` in body)
+Now warns about closures to be static if they don't have `$this` in body
 Example:

 ```php